-The Downtown Waterfront Reover three phases.
+The Downtown Waterfront Revitalization Master Design Strategy was conducted over three phases.

 Phase One - Background, Analysis and Vision was launched in November 2010.
 A site reconnaissance and start-up meeting was held on November 27th, 2010 with the Client Team and the Consulting Team.
 Background reports, mapping and related research were reviewed and synthesized together with a detailed site investigation, inventory and analysis.
 Key opportunities, constraints and issues were identified for discussion and to serve as a foundation for preparation of the Master Design Strategy.